 Rural Development: New Entrants Start-Up Grant Scheme full guidance

 This is an old version of the page

 This is an old version of the page

-Date published: 5 August, 2015
+Date published: 24 March, 2016

-Date superseded: 24 March, 2016
+Date superseded: 6 April, 2016

-Updates to last version

-minor changes to eligibility under Scope

-addition of information about the Whole Farm Review Scheme

-Table of Contents

-Purpose

-Scope

-Standard outputs

-Amount of grant

-Business eligibility

-How to apply

-Selection criteria

-Approval and contract

-Claim and payments procedure

-Verification and control

-Legal base

-Applying for other assistance

-Download guidance

-Previous versions

-Purpose
+To see the recent changes to this guidance, check the bottom of this page.

-Scottish farming needs to attract a steady flow of new entrants.
+Table of Contents Purpose Scope Standard outputs Amount of grant Business eligibility How to apply Selection criteria Approval and contract Claim and payments procedure Verification and control Legal base Applying for other assistance Recent changes Previous versions Download guidance Purpose Scottish farming needs to attract a steady flow of new entrants.

 The average age of farmers in Scotland is increasing and there are not enough opportunities to attract the numbers of new entrant farmers that the industry needs.
 This is a problem across the whole of Europe.
 It is a priority for the Scottish Government to support a new generation of farmers in agriculture.
 Providing support for businesses in the critical early stages will make it easier for new entrants to access development capital.
 This grant scheme aims to contribute towards an increase in the number of entrepreneurs who farm and build profitable, innovative businesses which respond to the industry's changing economic environment.

-Scope

-New Entrants Start-Up Grant Scheme support is aimed at helping farmers or crofters.
+Scope New Entrants Start-Up Grant Scheme support is aimed at helping farmers or crofters.
 The grant is linked to the delivery of your business plan objectives and must be central to core agricultural activities.
-For example, the grant may be used for the acquisition of land or livestock.

-- farmers or crofters who have started within 12 months prior to application submission can apply for this scheme.
+For example, the grant may be used for the acquisition of land or livestock. - farmers or crofters who have started within 12 months prior to application submission can apply for this scheme.
 There is no upper age restriction.
-However, you must be aged 16 years or over at the point of application - you must have a minimum of three hectares of land - you must demonstrate estimated standard outputs at the point of application in the range €600 to €9,999 using the Standard Output Ready Reckoner (see 'Standard outputs' section below)
+However, you must be aged 16 years or over at the point of application - you must have a minimum of three hectares of land Rural Payments and Services - © Crown copyright • you must demonstrate estimated standard outputs at the point of application in the range €600 to €9,999 using the Standard Output Ready Reckoner (see 'Standard outputs' section below) Standard outputs Access to grant will be based on your standard output.

-Standard outputs

-Access to grant will be based on your standard output.

 Standard outputs are representative of the level of output that could be expected on the average farm under 'normal' conditions (i.e. no disease outbreaks or adverse weather).
 Standard outputs measure the total value of output of any one enterprise - per head for livestock and per hectare for crops.
 For crops this will be the main product (e.g. wheat, barley, peas) plus any by-product that is sold, for example straw.
 For livestock it will be the value of the main product (e.g. milk, eggs, lamb, pork) plus the value of any secondary product (e.g. calf, wool) minus the cost of replacement.
 No subsidies or costs are taken into account.